nothings/stb/tests/caveview/README.md

-Rails, ladders, and redstone lines could be implemented by using tex2 to overlay those effects, but you can't rotate tex1 and tex2 independently, so you'd have to have a separate texture for each orientation of rail, etc, and you'd need special rendering for rail up/down sections.
+Rails, ladders, and redstone lines could be implemented by using tex2 to overlay those effects, but you can't rotate tex1 and tex2 independently, so there may be cases where the underlying texture needs a different rotation from the overlaid texture, which would require separate rendering.
+Handling redstone's brightness being different from underlying block's brightness would require separate rendering.

 You can use the face-color effect to do biome coloration, but the change won't be smooth the way it is in Minecraft.